coreyshuman/coreyshuman.com/content/projects/stereoscopic-gimbal.md

   - opencv
 ---

 Here is a short demonstration of the stereoscopic camera gimbal I built.
-The 3-axis gimbal’s motion is synced to an Oculus Rift.
+The 3-axis gimbal’s motion is synchronized to an Oculus Rift.
 For more details, view the related posts below.

 <youtube
     src='https://www.youtube.com/embed/CPxq4g-SNAc?si=MywA-GjbnuZO8VZf'